TemboInc/gitlabapi/README.md

 `python createvariables.py env_file_path private_token project_name username`

 A private token can be created in Gitlab Account Settings > Access Tokens.
-(The token must have has api scope)
+(The token must have api scope)